VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

-Before we look at the issues surrounding the use of different architectures within a complex application, we need to introduce some of the terminology that we will use in this chapter, and in subsequent chapters of this reference guide.
-Much of this terminology comes from an approach known as Domain-driven Design (DDD).
+Before we look at the issues surrounding the use of different architectures within a complex application, we need to introduce some of the terminology that we will use in this, and subsequent chapters of this reference guide.
+Much of this terminology comes from an approach to developing software systems known as domain-driven design (DDD).
 There are a few important points to note about our use of this terminology:

 - There are other approaches that tackle the same problems that DDD tackles, with similar concepts, but with their own specific